Through the Night (IU song): Commercial performance

 The song shot to the top of the Instiz iChart upon release, and eventually achieved a Perfect All-Kill, as the single hit Number 1 on all of the major South Korean music sites simultaneously.
-"Through the Night" is her eighth career Perfect All-Kill, which at the time gave her twice as many Perfect All-Kills on the chart as any other artist (IU has since extended this number to 12 Perfect All-Kills).
+"Through the Night" is her eighth career Perfect All-Kill, which at the time gave her twice as many Perfect All-Kills on the chart as any other artist (IU has since extended this number to 22 Perfect All-Kills).
 Upon its week of release, the song placed second on the Gaon Digital Charts for the 12th charting week of the year - March 19 to 25 - despite being released the 24th of that month.
 A week later it rose to number one on the digital charts becoming IU's 14th number one in South Korea; a number which has since risen to 18 as of December 2017.
 On April 6, it was declared that the single achieved a "Triple Crown" for taking Number 1 on the Gaon Combined Digital Chart, Online Download Chart and Online Streaming Chart.

 On the week of release, the song sold 183,168 downloads according to Gaon; a number which increased to 208,241 during its second week of release.
 "Through the Night" also pulled massive streaming numbers, being streamed 7,694,321 times during its first full week of release.
 On December 7 "Through the Night " surpassed 2 million downloads on Gaon (37 weeks).
 It is one of the fastest songs to achieve such milestone that included the 2014 song's Some (33 weeks), the 2016 song's Galaxy (40 weeks) and the 2017 song's I Will Go to You Like the First Snow (36 weeks).

 By the end of 2017, 2,181,372 downloads of the song have been sold in South Korea according to Gaon - making it the second best selling song of the year after Ailee's "I Will Go to You Like the First Snow", and has accumulated 134,048,681 streams, making it one of the most popular songs of the year by this method of consumption as well.
 The track also debuted at number one on both Gaon's Mobile and Background Music charts, solidifying the song's omnipresence in the industry.
-On January 12, Gaon officially published their yearly digital, download and streaming charts, where "Through the Night" placed second on all three charts.
+On January 12, 2018, Gaon officially published their yearly digital, download and streaming charts for 2017, where "Through the Night" placed second on all three charts.
+The song accumulated over 300 million streams in South Korea by December 2021.